Portugal pins economic hopes on early reopening of tourism | DW | 12.05.2020

 State-run tourism agency Turismo de Portugal has introduced a hygiene label to be awarded to those operators meeting government-controlled standards.

 Despite all the efforts, many issues remain unresolved, including a timetable for reopening Portugal's beaches and how tourists will be able to obey distancing rules there.
-What's also still unclear is how many people are allowed to travel in rental cars and boats, and who is going to control all the measures planned to be taken.
+What's also still unclear is how many people are allowed to travel in rental cars and boats, and who is going to control all the measures that are being planned.

 Self-discipline and personal responsibility